adonisjs/legacy-docs/2.0/upgrade-guide.md

 ## Breaking Changes

+Breaking changes with 2.0 is expected as majority of code is re-written from scratch for performance gains.
+Read the below points carefully as it will help you in smooth transition from 1.0 to 2.0.

 #### Removed deferred providers

 Deferred providers have been removed for the sake of simplicity, and you are expected to remove unwanted providers from `bootstrap/app.js` file as they will impact the application boot time.

-#### Ioc.bind does not type hint dependencies anymore and instead inject `app` as a parameter to the callback.
+#### Typehinting removed from providers

-Earlier you have to type hint dependencies inside your custom providers, which was bit ugly and less readable, now the IOC container instance is injected to the callback method, giving you the flexibility to fetch dependencies instead of type hinting
+Earlier you have to type hint dependencies inside your custom providers, which was bit ugly and less readable, now the IOC container instance is injected to the callback method, giving you the flexibility to fetch dependencies instead of type hinting.

 **earlier**